 It is possible to sign up for the free trial on Skool and cancel right away, but be aware that the option to do so is nested within the Admin settings area rather than anywhere within your profile or Account section.

-And that’s it!
-All you have to do now is name your whop (your online hub), so use whatever you’ve thought up for your course, community or brand to move forward.
 At no point does Whop ever ask you for your payment details, and just naming your whop and picking its category are all you need to do in order to get access to everything that Whop offers.

-And you’re in!
-You’ll now see the Whop welcome screen, prompting you to get started by adding apps and customizing your store so that you can get the ball rolling as quickly as possible.
 We’ll touch on some of these aspects of the your whop a little later, but as far as getting set up with a Whop account, you’re all done.

-Creating Communities and Courses: Whop vs. Skool
+Creating communities and courses: Whop vs. Skool

 So, how do Whop and Skool compare when it comes to communities and courses?